Syndica/sig/readme.md

 ## Overview

 _Sig_ is a Solana validator client implementation written in Zig.
+For background, see the [introductory blog post](https://blog.syndica.io/introducing-sig-by-syndica-an-rps-focused-solana-validator-client-written-in-zig/).
 <br/>
 <br/>